ex0-tekk/Legend-of-SkyrimVR/README.md

 ![Fine-Tuned Challenge Settings](https://user-images.githubusercontent.com/78007822/139785982-11c9f46d-1439-4129-a33e-d783dc2c8b3b.png)

-- These are the **DEFAULT settings** that this Difficulty mod comes with, as shown above.
+- These are the **DEFAULT settings** that Fine-Tuned Challenge comes with.

 ---